This Discussion channel is currently closed.

 Default_avatar

-Richard Larsen almost 6 years ago
+Richard Larsen over 6 years ago

 My name is Richard Larsen and i am a land owner in Fortier town-ship, writing again in support of the wind energy project in our area.
 I recently read an article in the Canby News about the declining population in Yellow Medicine County, Minnesota and I get excited about the opportunity for Canby,including my children/grand-kids/future generations, who can count on the economic activity and tax revenue spurred by the Bitter Root project.
 While I honor the concerns of the Lake Cohrane opponents , I feel a 3 mile set-back is greatly excessive and should not be granted.I did not have a voice in the Deuel County, South Dakota process.
 The wind project area being proposed in Fortier town-ship is in a "Rural Preservation Area", giving us, land-owners and farmers, the right to make a living as we feel we need to, and ask our neighbors to honor that right.
 Thank you for reading my comments!